barawn/exanic_turf_test/README.md

 # Event path

 The event path consists of 3 "incoming" ports, 'Tc', 'Ta', 'Tn', and a range of 1024 "outgoing" ports, from 0x4100 to 0x44FF.
-When the event path is opened by sending an open command to 'Tc', events are sent out (in programmable MTU sizes) from incrementing source ports until an event is complete.
+When the event path is opened by sending an open command to 'Tc', event fragments are sent out (after being set up, see below, and in programmable MTU sizes) from incrementing source ports until an event is complete.

+Event fragments consist of a single 32-bit header, consisting of a 12-bit tag (bits 31-20) and a 20-bit length (bits 19-0) allowing for full event sizes up to 1 MB, followed by the fragment data (up to the MTU size).
+The source UDP port indicates the position of the fragment in the event.

+Once an event is complete and received correctly, an acknowledgement must be sent to the 'Ta' port, consisting of the 12-bit tag
+(in bits 31-20, as before).
+If an event is *not* received correctly, the 12-bit tag plus length should be sent to the 'Tn' port, which will retransmit the event.
+Note that if *none* of the fragments for an event are received, then the tag can be sent with the maximum event size to read out the event (although extraneous data will be transmitted past the end).
+Since most events will consist of many fragments, this is unlikely.

+Once an open command is sent to 'Tc', the event path must be prepared before data is sent.
+To do this, tags must be sent to the
+'Ta' port to "prime the pump."
+The tags to be sent depend on the implementation (specifically the total memory size).
+For instance, if 256 MB is available for event buffering, then 256 tags must be sent to the 'Ta' port after opening.